Yumlembam/Automatic-Essay-Scoring/README.md

 # Automatic-Essay-Scoring
-This repository contains code for automatic essay scoring
+This repository contains code for automatic essay scoring hosted at Kaggle
+### Dataset
+The Dataset can be found at (https://www.kaggle.com/c/asap-aes/data)